ianbumatay/ianbumatay.github.io/_posts/2020-12-20-my_js_project_cheat_sheet.markdown

 Submitting The form with preventDefault() method.
 Getting the Users Input value. by adding .value
-This fuction is responsible for getting the data and submmiting it to the backend. and converts it to jason object.
+This fuction is responsible for getting the data and submmiting it to the backend. and converts it to json object.

 ```